wasdi-cloud/COPLAC-Hydromet-Hazards/UC2_tutorial/FFM_UC2_Tutorial.rst

 The service has been developed by CIMA Research Foundation and WASDI Sarl and is available through the CopernicusLAC Specialized Processing Environment (PE), powered by WASDI Sarl.

+To read more about the pre-operational implementation in Colombia, please take a look at :download:`this presentation <../_static/UC2_tutorial/CopernicusLAC-colombia.pdf>`

 .. _access-platform-uc2: